jlfaucher/executor/incubator/ooRexxShell/readme.txt

 MYHANDLER> exit                                     the exit command is supported whatever the interpreter

-Current problems :
+Known problems under Windows :

-- Under Windows, if you want the colors then you must put ctext.exe in your PATH You can get ctext here : http://dennisbareis.com/freew32.htm
+- If you want the colors then you must put ctext.exe in your PATH.
+  You can get ctext here : http://dennisbareis.com/freew32.htm

-- Under Windows, if you launch oorexx from a .bat file, then you need to prepend cmd /c to have the doskey history working correctly. cmd /c ""my path to\rexx" "my path to\ooRexxShell""
+- If you launch ooRexxShell from a .bat file, then you need to prepend cmd /c to have the doskey history working correctly. cmd /c ""my path to\rexx" "my path to\ooRexxShell""

-- Under Windows, the default console code page is the OEMCP, which does not match the default ANSI code page (ACP).
+- The default console code page is the OEMCP, which does not match the default ANSI code page (ACP).
 That bring troubles when you execute a command which contains letters with accent.
-I could bypass this problem by converting OEMCP to ACP in the securiy manager, but there is a more general workaround that can be used :
+This problem could be bypassed by converting OEMCP to ACP in the securiy manager, but there is a more general workaround that can be used :
   Change the default code page of the console to ACP.
 For example, european users could enter this command : chcp 1252
   You must also change the font of the console, because a raster font can't display letters